Eugene Monroe: Cannabis advocacy

 Monroe has been an outspoken advocate for removing cannabis from the list of banned substances in the NFL.
 Monroe has pointed to the heavy use of addictive opioid drugs in the league and says players should not be punished for choosing a safer alternative that could help them better manage their pain.
 Monroe has also cited the neuroprotective properties of cannabis that could help treat and prevent the serious brain injuries and diseases that are well-documented among NFL players.
 Monroe has contributed funding to medical cannabis research and started a website to promote his views.
 He has also penned a personal essay on the subject.

 Monroe has been joined by a number of retired NFL players who have attested to the medicinal benefits of cannabis and called on the league to change its stance, including Jim McMahon, Jake Plummer, Kyle Turley, Nate Jackson, Eben Britton, Leonard Marshall, and Marvin Washington.
 Among active players Monroe is the first to have spoken out, raising the issue for the first time in March 2016.
 He was later joined by Derrick Morgan of the Tennessee Titans when the two appeared together in a June 2016 interview with Katie Couric.

 In June 2016, it was reported that two of the NFL's top medical personnel had requested a conference call with researchers conducting medical cannabis studies funded by Monroe.
 The call was also attended by Monroe himself and Jake Plummer.

 In November 2016, the NFL Player's Association announced the formation of a committee to study issues of pain management among players, including the use of cannabis as treatment.
 Monroe was named as a founding member of the committee.

 Also in November 2016, Monroe was among the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
 The letter was penned by Doctors for Cannabis Regulation and signed by several other NFL players.
 Monroe has also served as Athletics Ambassador for DFCR and co-chair of its NFL steering committee.

 Monroe was named chairman of the "Yes on 4" campaign in Maryland that was formed to support the passage of Question 4 in 2022 to legalize cannabis for recreational use.
 He also authored an op-ed in The Washington Post titled "The case for legalizing marijuana in Maryland".

 Personal life

 Monroe is the youngest of 16 children in his family.
 He has 10 brothers and 5 sisters.

 Monroe graduated with a degree in sociology from the University of Virginia in 2009.
-He is married to Nureya Monroe (formerly, Anthony) who he met while attending UVA.
+He is married to Nureya Monroe (formerly Anthony) whom he met while attending UVA.